-Emily McKee received her MSN-ed from Baker College in May of 2018.
-She has been teaching at Spring Arbor University since January of 2018 when she began with our Baccalaureate Pre-Licensure Nursing track in the School of Nursing and Health Sciences as a clinical instructor.
-Upon completion of her MSN-ed, she joined our team as full-time faculty.
-Emily’s current position includes managing the Simulation Center, handling clinical placements, and teaching a variety of nursing curriculum.
+Emily Riske received her MSN Ed from Baker College in May of 2018.
+She has been teaching at Spring Arbor University since January of 2018, when she began working as a clinical instructor for the Baccalaureate Pre-Licensure Nursing track in SAU’s School of Nursing and Health Sciences.
+Upon completion of her MSN Ed, Emily joined SAU’s full-time nursing faculty.
+As Assistant Professor of Nursing, Emily manages the Simulation Center, coordinates clinical placements and teaches a variety of nursing courses.

-”I do my best to start each day out on a positive note and keep Christ at the forefront of my decision-making process throughout the day in both my personal life and as I teach each course.
+”I do my best to start each day on a positive note and keep Christ at the forefront of my decision-making process — both personally and professionally.
 Making connections with each of my students is an important piece of teaching.”

 - DNP: (Doctor of Nursing Practice) Spring Arbor University, 2022